davidwilby/WhoCanIVoteFor/INSTALL.md

 Feedback should appear in your Slack channel.

-# Deploy to dev.wcivf.club to test/view edits

-Once you have pushed your latest changes to your branch:

-    `git fetch origin` to get access to the development branch `git checkout development`
-    `git merge [YOUR BRANCH NAME]`
-    `git push origin development`

 # Update Welsh Translations

 After adding new translation tags to a template, run `django-admin makemessages -l cy --ignore='env*'` then `django-admin compilemessages --ignore='env'` to generate matching translation strings to be translated.